Why a California Personal Injury Lawyer May Not Take Your Case

 The attorney costs and court fees of the legal process can be expensive.
 That’s why our firm, Starpoint Law, takes personal injury cases on contingency.
 We don’t want you to have to pay legal fees upfront.
 However, if you only have slight harm from your accident—like a scratched car or a bruised arm—a lawsuit could cost more than your damages are worth.

-How to Get a Lawyer to Take Your Case
+How to Get a California Personal Injury Lawyer to Take Your Case

 To get a lawyer to take your case, first set up a consultation.
 Most personal injury firms offer free case evaluations so they can get to know you and your situation before determining if they can help.